sherafyk/GB1/README.md

    docker-compose up --build
    ```
 4. Open `http://localhost:57802` in your browser to see the landing page.
+   From there you can launch the multi-step data collection wizard.

 ## Development
 Run the app directly with uvicorn: